JarvisChan273/MyMemo/README.md

 # MyMemo
-My startup project to learn JavaScript
+A project to learn JavaScript